NFL picks, predictions, best bets: This 2026 Wild Card Weekend parlay returns around 25-1

 The 2026 NFL playoffs get underway with six Wild Card matchups.
 The top seeds -- Seattle in the NFC and Denver in the AFC -- receive byes and will await their Divisional Round opponents.
 The Seahawks enter the playoffs as the odds-on favorite at DraftKings Sportsbook to win the Super Bowl at +350, followed by the Los Angeles Rams (+425) and Denver Broncos (+650).

-There are a number of solid matchups on Wild Card Weekend, including Rams (-10.5) vs. Panthers, Packers vs. Bears (+1.5), Bills (-1.5) vs. Jaguars, 49ers vs. Eagles (-4.5) and Chargers vs. Patriots (-3.5).
+There are a number of solid matchups on Wild Card Weekend, including Rams (-10.5) vs. Panthers, Packers vs. Bears (+1.5), Bills (-1) vs. Jaguars, 49ers vs. Eagles (-4.5) and Chargers vs. Patriots (-3.5).
 The Texans (-3) will face the Steelers on 'Monday Night Football' at Pittsburgh.
+Four of the six matchups to make NFL bets on have the road team favored.
 Before locking in any Wild Card Weekend NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.